JulianOzelRose/TR-SaveMaster/README.md

 ### Weapons
-Similar to the previous two titles, Tomb Raider III also stores weapons information on a single offset - with the exception of the Harpoon Gun, which is stored as a boolean on its own offset, 1 byte away from the weapons config number.
+Similar to the previous two titles, Tomb Raider III also stores weapons information on a single offset - with the exception of the Harpoon Gun, which is stored as a boolean on its own offset, 1 byte away from the weapons configuration number.
 Bitwise can be used to determine which weapons are present in inventory -- see the [section above](https://github.com/JulianOzelRose/TR-SaveMaster?tab=readme-ov-file#using-bitwise-to-extract-weapons-information) on how to do this.
 Here are the weapon byte flags specific to Tomb Raider III: